 Go Digital’s online video series is full of small but important lessons like these.
 This is digital literacy in the broadest sense: building successful livelihoods in the new digital landscape.
 Our commitment is to help MSMEs and small entrepreneurs like Lakela acquire the skills they need to take full advantage of the digital economy.

 Before heading back to the city, I bought two kilos of Lakela’s Ping River Avocados.
 They taste delicious, by the way!

-InAsia is a weekly in-depth, in-country resource for readers who want to stay abreast of significant events and issues shaping Asia’s development, hosted by The Asia Foundation.
-Drawing on the first-hand insight of over 70 renowned experts in over 20 countries, InAsia delivers concentrated analysis on issues affecting each region of Asia, as well as Foundation-produced reports and polls.
+InAsia is a bi-weekly in-depth, in-country resource for readers who want to stay abreast of significant events and issues shaping Asia’s development, hosted by The Asia Foundation.
+Drawing on the first-hand insight of renowned experts, InAsia delivers concentrated analysis on issues affecting each region of Asia, as well as Foundation-produced reports and polls.

 InAsia is posted and distributed every other Wednesday evening, Pacific Time.
 If you have any questions, please send an email to [email protected].